 In this charming collection, Ruskin Bond talks about his various encounters with the natural world.
 From the chorus of cicadas to the song of the whistling thrush, from his love for sea shells to his favorite place on earth, Bond details why he has such an overwhelming love for nature.
 This book is for all who cherish the green world, just as Bond does.”

-I knew, this book shall ignite many fond memories because the garden I mentioned above no longer exists.
+I knew this book shall ignite many fond memories because the garden I mentioned above no longer exists.
 However, I was confident that reading about all the things that constitute my early impressions in the charming words of Ruskin Bond will be an experience to cherish.
-With expectations aplenty I started reading the book and this is what I discovered.
+With expectations aplenty, I started reading the book and this is what I discovered.

 My Review: The book has a beautiful, colorful cover celebrating nature and its myriad hues with birds and buds resonating author’s love for these.
-The beauty of the cover, sets the reader in the right frame of mind, before he moves on to reading this picturesque piece of literature.
+The beauty of the cover sets the reader in the right frame of mind before he moves on to reading this picturesque piece of literature.
 The book is a collection of nature stories and the title sets the expectations right.

 “Humankind took over the earth from the dinosaurs, who perished due to natural upheavals and dramatic climatic changes.
 We could go the same way, as we have proved to be bad tenants with little or no regard for the natural world that we have inherited.”

-The book is divided into small, thoughtfully titled stories that slowly but steadily transport you to the places, midst the flora and fauna, views of which Bond has captured in his simple yet poignant writing.
+The book is divided into small, thoughtfully titled stories that slowly but steadily transport you to the places, amidst the flora and fauna, views of which Bond has captured in his simple yet poignant writing.
 There is not a single dull moment and despite the swift flow of stories like torrential rain, I spent many days savoring this book in small morsels.

 From the onset, I felt that the book would have benefited with sketches or pictures of the many species of flowers, ferns, birds, insects, trees and more.
-Though I am familiar with 70% of them mentioned here, I took time to Google the rest to get a deeper insight into the experiences of the author.
+Though I am familiar with 70% of them mentioned here, I took the time to Google the rest to get a deeper insight into the experiences of the author.
 But towards the end, I was satisfied that I had ‘seen’ and experienced them all in the words of Ruskin Bond.

 “Almost always, it’s the unexpected that thrills us.
 It may only be a shaft of sunlight, slanting through the pillars of banyan tree; or dewdrops caught in a spider’s web; or, in the stillness of the mountains, the sudden chatter of a mountain stream as you round the bend of a hill; or an emperor’s first glimpse of a winding river and the world beyond.